0

 (If you think I’ll tell you what I said, uh nope.
 That’s between he and I)

 Head to feet.
-Mine to his feet.
+Mine to his.

 It’s slowly seeping in.
-I don’t know it yet, but I’m already mid step, of stepping off a cliff.
-Life will never be the same.
+I don’t know it yet, but I’m already stepping off a cliff.

-The vibe of, “Let’s see what you got kid,” hangs in the air, like a flashing neon sign.
+The vibe of, “Let’s see what you got kid,” hangs in the air, like a flashing sign.

 I could give a sh**.
 I got nothing.
 I’m like a deflated balloon.